BIKING ON THE HANK AARON STATE TRAIL

 Sunday (9/24) at 10 am.
 Ticket required ($10).
 Duration: 2 hours.
 Capacity: 25 per tour.

-Led by Ron Winkler, author of this neighborhood’s book titled Milwaukee’s Town of Lake.
+Led by Ron Winkler, author of Milwaukee’s Town of Lake.
 The tour begins at the Town of Lake Water Tower, built during the Depression.
 Visit John Saveland’s real estate developments of Lincoln Park and Bunker Hill which feature a diverse housing stock on some of the largest lots in the city.
 Saveland’s home is next to Saveland Park, a remnant of his Lake Tippecanoe.
 Nearby is Tippecanoe Presbyterian Church, built on the foundation of John Saveland’s dance hall, which was built on the foundation of Isaac Austin’s barn.
 The original Lake Town Hall was located on Howell and Howard (site of the Tippecanoe Library).

 Meet at 4001 South Sixth Street